 There are multiple reasons why people buy used cars from US auctions.
 One of them is because of salvage title cars.
 Salvage vehicles are cars with varying degrees of damage as a result of use, accident, weather, etc. The damage might just be slight and just a bumper dent, mechanical including engine damage, or accidental which literally makes such a vehicle useful for parts.
 It’s important to know the pros and cons of salvage title cars if you want one.

 The cheap cost of salvage cars attracts a lot of dealers and rightly so because it allows them to maximize their profits after purchasing them for way less and repairing and restoring them for not much.

-- The salvage title is a vehicle branding title that depicts a car that has been damaged or considered a total loss by the insurance company that paid a claim on it.
+- The salvage title is a vehicle branding title that depicts a car damaged or considered a total loss by the insurance company that paid a claim on it.

-- A vehicle is also considered salvaged when the insurer ascertains that the cost of repair for the said vehicle is excess compared to its market value.
+- A vehicle is also considered salvaged when the insurer ascertains that the repair cost for the said vehicle is excess compared to its market value.

 - The salvage title is also issued to vehicles with problems that are easy to resolve, or sometimes cars without very minor damage, if at all.
 These “not so damaged salvage titled cars” come at a really low cost, which is why car collectors and dealers invest in them.
-Nevertheless, experts have recommended that buyers be cautious when purchasing salvage vehicles, to avoid buying cars with hidden unrepairable damages.
+Nevertheless, experts have recommended that buyers be cautious when purchasing salvage vehicles to avoid buying cars with hidden, unrepairable damages.
+Depending on applicable salvage title laws and regulations, the exact percentage of value determines whether the vehicle will be totaled.

 - Buying the Best Used Honda Car for Sale